ElementsProject/lightning/doc/lightning-createonion.7.md

    payload in `createonion` corresponds to the 2nd set of values from `getroute`.
  - The final payload is a copy of the last payload sans `channel`

 These rules are directly derived from the onion construction.
-Please refer [BOLT 04](https://github.com/lightning/bolts/blob/master/04-onion-routing.md) for details and rationale.
+Please refer BOLT 04 for details and rationale.

-The *assocdata* parameter specifies the associated data that the onion should commit to.
-If the onion is to be used to send a payment later it MUST match the `payment_hash` of the payment in order to be valid.

-The optional *session\_key* parameter can be used to specify a secret that is used to generate the shared secrets used to encrypt the onion for each hop.
-It should only be used for testing or if a specific shared secret is important.
-If not specified it will be securely generated internally, and the shared secrets will be returned.

-The optional *onion\_size* parameter specifies a size different from the default payment onion (1300 bytes).
-May be used for custom protocols like trampoline routing.

 RETURN VALUE
 ------------